JeffreyLuo333/AudioSourceSeparation/README.md

 My project revolved around investigating different methods of representing audio signals (as the dataset for AI model) and evaluating the possibility of using AI models for sound separation.

 ## 3. Technology investigations
-Considering my novice status in the AI field, I opted to begin my exploration with a Feedforward Neural Network (FNN) model, drawn by its relative simplicity and ease of understanding.
+Considering my novice status in the field of AI, I opted to begin my exploration with a Feedforward Neural Network (FNN) model, drawn by its relative simplicity and ease of understanding.

 To create the training dataset, I merged my piano recordings with a violin soundtrack.